git-town/git-town/DEVELOPMENT.md

 ## dependencies

+Add an external Go module:

 - run `go get [dependency]` inside the Git Town folder to register the dependency
 - use the new dependency in the code
 - run `go mod vendor` to vendor it
 - run `go mod tidy` to clean up

-Update a Go dependency:
+Update an external Go module:

 ```
 go get <path>
 ```

-Update all dependencies:
+Update all external Go modules:

 ```bash
 make update